RACHEL MARTIN, HOST:

 SHUSTER: Some in Congress will welcome the Russian move though.
 There have been those in Congress who have opposed financing the program.
 They have argued all along the Russians should have been spending their own money to disarm.
 The program has cost the U.S. about a billion dollars a year for the past 20 years.

 Mike Shuster, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.